vfarah-if/NodeCodingExercise/test-pnpm/uswitch/README.md

 Your **task** is to help make the customer’s decision easier by writing a program that prices plans on the marketaccording to how much energy is consumed.

-Please write your solution in a laagptnguage you feel confident in.
-Your program should both produce the expected output and be well written.

 ------

 ## 🧮 **Pricing Logic Details**